 Children will express their grief through behavior.
 Some will act out, some will withdraw, some will become anxious in their attachments fearing something else bad might happen.
 It is normal to see regression in children who are bereaved (i.e. tantrums in children who are well beyond the “terrible twos)

-Unfortunately many children who lose a loved one are teased and some seriously bullied.
+Unfortunately, many children who lose a loved one are teased and some are seriously bullied.
 When the death is a result of suicide children too suffer under the stigma of the cause of death.
 Other parents may create a distance between their own children and the bereaved child.
-Teachers too, who are so important in a child’s life can have negative reactions’ In this respect the child can be further marginalized and left without community supports at a time when it is most crucial.
+Teachers, too, who are so important in a child’s life, can have negative reactions.
+In this respect the child can be further marginalized and left without community support at a time when it is most crucial.
 It is important to teach the bereaved child how to respond if bullying occurs.

 Typically the child will work through their feelings about the death through play and art.
 It can be useful to provide them with a number of outlets to work through their grief.
 Children are often very physical in their grief so keeping them active can be beneficial.
 Many care providers might find this difficult as adults tend to see a decrease in their energy while children become more energetic.
 In these circumstances it is worth considering having a trusted adult or teen to take the role of “playmate”.